SAFTI Military Institute: Architecture

 There is much symbolism in the SAFTI Military Institute campus, which sits on a hill.
 The Officer Cadet School was described by its architect as being shaped like a cradle, from which officers are born.
 Besides, the locations of the schools within the campus symbolise the stages of an officer's career.
 The Officer Cadet School is on the lower reaches of the hill, the SAF Advanced Schools are located midway along the hill, while the Goh Keng Swee Command and Staff College is at the top.

 A prominent feature is the Tower, approximately 60 m tall and visible from many parts of western Singapore.
 It has three sides with a stairway connecting within, representing the four branches of the SAF.
 It is served by a lift and a 265-step stairway which symbolically represents the number of days a cadet takes to become an officer.

 The parade square measures 120 m by 170 m and the viewing stands can accommodate up to 5,000 people.

 Organisation

 The SAFTI Military Institute is headed by a Commandant, who usually holds the rank of Brigadier-General or Rear-Admiral.
-The institute has five schools: the Goh Keng Swee Command and Staff College, three SAF Advanced Schools for the Army, Navy, Digital and Intelligence Service and Air Force, and the Officer Cadet School (OCS).
+The institute has five schools: the Goh Keng Swee Command and Staff College, four SAF Advanced Schools for the Army, Navy, Digital and Intelligence Service and Air Force, and the Officer Cadet School (OCS).